apache/druid/docs/querying/sql-functions.md

 ## BTRIM

 Trims characters from both the leading and trailing ends of an expression.
-The default for `chars` is the `''` (a space) character.
+Defaults `chars` to a space if none is provided.

 * **Syntax:** `BTRIM(expr[, chars])`
 * **Function type:** Scalar, string